Overview

 Over the next five years, we’ll be putting £5.8m of shareholder funds into projects that improve the water environment and bring real social benefits to our communities.
 This aligns closely with our purpose, and we’re excited to work closely with local communities to help them make the most of the fund.
 Whether it’s shaping spaces that enhance wellbeing and reduce flood risk, improving water quality, or helping local species thrive, there are countless ways this fund can help communities flourish.

-We are offering grants of between £10,000 and £100,000 to support projects across the entire Anglian Water region that are focused on the water environment whilst also delivering social benefits, combining two important pillars of our purpose.
+We are offering grants of between £5,000 and £100,000 to support projects across the entire Anglian Water region that will deliver measurable physical improvements to the natural water environment whilst also delivering associated social benefits, combining two important pillars of our purpose.

 This programme is managed by Cambridgeshire Community Foundation on behalf of Anglian Water.